Ergodicity of Bowen-Margulis measure for the Benoist 3-manifolds: Preliminaries

 \section{Preliminaries}

-We say a domain $\Om\subset\R\P^n$ is \emph{properly convex} if the cone over $\Om$ in $\R^{n+1}$ can be represented as a bounded set in some affine chart.
-Denote by $\bd\Om$ the topological boundary of $\Om$ in an affine chart.
+We say a domain $\Om\subset\R\P^n$ is \emph{properly convex} if $\Omega$ can be represented as a bounded convex set in some affine chart, and denote by $\partial\Omega$ the topological boundary of $\Omega$ in $\mathbb R\mathbb P^n$.
 Define $H$ to be a \emph{supporting hyperplane} to a properly convex $\Om\subset \RP^n$ if $H$ is a codimension 1 projective subspace of $\RP^n$ which intersects $\bd\Om$ but not $\Om$.
 Then a properly convex $\Om$ is \emph{strictly convex} if every supporting hyperplane intersects $\bd\Om$ at a single point.